data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-staging-layer-persistent-staging-area.md

 When loading data delta directly into the PSA (i.e. the Staging Area is not adopted) the same rules apply as for the Staging Area.

 ## Consequences and Considerations
-Loading processes towards the Integration Area can either be sourced from the Staging Area or the History Area depending on the scheduling requirements.
+Loading processes towards the Integration Area can either be sourced from the Staging Area or the Persistent Staging Area depending on the scheduling requirements.

-The History Area can be loaded in parallel with the Integration Area, or between the Staging Area and Integration Area.
+The Persistent Staging Area can be loaded in parallel with the Integration Area, or between the Staging Area and Integration Area.

 The 'prevent reprocessing' functionality can also be implemented using the Event Date / Time attribute instead of the Load Date / Time attribute.